Rockfish/russimp_glam/README.md

 Rust bindings for Assimp (https://github.com/assimp/assimp)

+# Fork Changes

+This is a fork of Russimp (https://github.com/jkvargas/russimp) that integrates the use of glam for math objects and converts them to column major for use with systems like opengl.

 # Overview

 Russimp is a library for talking to the assimp library which enables you to read 3d models in different formats to a common structure.